A short summary of an article or a book.

 A list of citations or references at the end of a book, article or website giving the sources used in its preparation.
 Giving adequate credit to sources, and in the proper format, is a requirement for academic writing.
 See Bibliography, Citation

 Legal reference books that cannot be checked out.
 These books have red tape on their spines.
-The Reference Law area is on the second floor of the library, near the periodicals.
+The Reference Law area is on the upper floor of the library, near the periodicals section.

-Room on the first floor of the library where students can get access to the readings or audio/video materials put aside by the professors for specific classes.
+Room on the lower floor of the library where students can get access to the readings or audio/video materials put aside by instructors for specific classes.
 Most of the reserve materials can be borrowed for a limited amount of time for in-library use only.
-See Electronic Reserve.
-See the Reserves page »
+See also Electronic Reserve.
+More about Reserves »

 Collection of unique books, John Jay College papers, reports, etc. These books have brown tape on their spines and cannot be checked out.
-See the special collections page »
+Special Collections »

 Special Collections Room